 Bond Street Dojo was founded in 1973 by Terry Dobson and Ken Nisson, and originally located at 49 Bond Street.
-It has recently relocated to 161 East 106 Street.
+Since 2018, the dojo has made its home in the East Harlem community.

 Bond Street Dojo (incorporated as New York Aikido Society, Inc.) is a not-for-profit organization established as a place for learning and practice of the martial art of aikido.
 We are governed by a board of directors elected from and by the membership.

-Bond Street Dojo is a member of the Aikido Schools of Ueshiba, under the guidance of Saotome Shihan and Ikeda Shihan.
+Bond Street Dojo is a member of the Aikido Schools of Ueshiba (ASU), under the guidance of Mitsugi Saotome Shihan.
 Our instructors and members have studied with many teachers, and often incorporate their own unique experiences into our curriculum.